gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Build scripts must be encoded using UTF-8

 Gradle now assumes that all Gradle scripts are encoded using UTF-8.
-Previously, Gradle assumes the system encoding.
+Previously, Gradle assumed the system encoding.
 This change affects all build scripts, settings scripts and init scripts.

 ### Native binaries model changes